badgeringbadger/notes/Date Time String Generation in Different Languages.md

 ## Description

-Some examples of format strings or commands for generating date time strings that are good for log files.
+Some examples of format strings or commands for generating ISO 8601 date time strings that are good for log files.

 ## Examples
 ### PowerShell